Course Title and Description

 While normally a useful and stimulating experience, the practicum should not be considered a substitute for work experience.

 Each practicum is an individualized case-by-case experience, requiring approval by the student's advisor, supervising information professional, and, possibly, his/her institution.
 For that reason, more time and effort is required to set up a practicum than merely signing up for an existing course.
 This is the reason why work to develop the practicum must begin early in the term preceding that in which the student wants to do the practicum.
 Typically, though not exclusively, students plan practicums for their final semester.
-See Practicum Calendar for deadlines.
+See Practicum Setup Steps.

 The practicum provides directed and supervised experience within the framework of a particular type of information organization (e.g., library, archives, information center, records management unit, internet service provider, information analysis center).
 In rare circumstances, the practicum may include experience in more than one information organization if (1) this is available and (2) is needed to satisfy the requirements of the student's curricular needs.
-Not recommended is a practicum in which there are so many goals and objectives that the student winds up with little sense of focus or accomplishment.

 Typically, a practicum experience is three hours of academic credit (150 clock hours), which translates to an average of 10 hours per week of on-site practicum activity (e.g., instruction, work, consultation, supervision, review, evaluation) for one 15-week semester during the regular academic year (i.e., fall and spring semesters).
 This is equivalent to a quarter-time job.
 As noted above, however, scheduling is somewhat flexible.